agermanidis/pigeon/README.rst

-🐦 pigeon - Quickly annotate data on Jupyter
+🐦 pigeonML - Quickly annotate data on Jupyter
 ========================

 Pigeon is a simple widget that lets you quickly annotate a dataset of